elias-jhsph/Jarvis/README.md

 The app automatically listens for the wake word "Jarvis."
 Once activated, if you include the following command words towards the beginning of your query jarvis will do an internet search:
-- "internet", "google", "search", "lookup", "look up", "website", "web" If you say the word "last" and include the following command words towards the beginning of your query jarvis will tell you the last thing it told you:
+- "internet", "google", "search", "lookup", "look up", "website", "web"

+If you say the word "last" and include the following command words towards the beginning of your query jarvis will tell you the last thing it told you:
-- "response", "thing", "question", "message", "answer", "reply", "result", "output" If you combine either of those specified above with the word email, Jarvis will email you the result of the query.
+- "response", "thing", "question", "message", "answer", "reply", "result", "output"

+If you combine either of those specified above with the word email, Jarvis will email you the result of the query or create an email draft and open it in your default email app.

-If you include the word "reminder" in your query, Jarvis will send you an email right away with what you said as the reminder.
+If you include the word "reminder" in your query, Jarvis will send you an email right away with what you said as the reminder or create an email draft and open it in your default email app.

 In addition to these specific voice commands, you can also speak more generally, and the app will try to interpret your request.
 You don't need to use any commands other than the wake word and speaking - the app listens and responds automatically.